f4exb/sdrangel/Readme.md

   - Allow arbitrary sample rate for channelizers and demodulators (not multiple of 48 kHz).
 Prerequisite for polyphase channelizer
   - Implement polyphase channelizer
   - Level calibration
-  - Even more demods ...
+  - Even more demods.
+Contributors welcome!

 <h1>Developper's notes</h1>